Bruin-Dev/Intelygenz/docs/INFRASTRUCTURE_AS_CODE.md

     * A [CloudWatch Log Group](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CloudWatchLogsConcepts.html)

     * An [Service Discovery Service](https://aws.amazon.com/blogs/aws/amazon-ecs-service-discovery/) for each ECS Service of the ECS Cluster created for this environment and a [Service Discovery Namespace](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/service-discovery.html) to logically group these *Service Discovery Services*.

-    * A set of [Security Groups](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-security-groups.html) for all the resources created by the terraform files present in this folder

-3. `ecs-services`: there are the necessary terraform files for create the [ECS Services](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) and its [Tasks Definitions](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/example_task_definitions.html) for all the modules present in the project except NATS root node.

-    In this folder there are the terraform files to create the following in addition to the mentioned resources for the environment that is being used for the deployment:

     * A set of resources related to the metrics of the environment: